If you have been working in IT industry for a few years you might have been part of at least one project that was closed midway.

 (c) builds workforce in a cost-effective way

-Action item: If hiring technical experts is out of question, project manager must at least get experts from other teams on a part time basis to be part of the team (with specific responsibilities, and not as a favor).
-Project sponsor can help here.
+Action item: If hiring technical experts is out of the question, the project manager must at least get experts from other teams on a part-time basis to be part of the team (with specific responsibilities, and not as a favor).
+The project sponsor can help here.

 10. Testing is either not done or very weak